razer11528-maker/gluebot/README.md

 # gluebot

-A basic container that auto-restarts gluetun at a specified time or if your speedtest is below a certain download speed,vupload speed, or ping time.
+A basic container that auto-restarts gluetun at a specified time or if your speedtest is below a certain download speed, upload speed, or ping time.

 ![screenshot](gluebot-git-logo.png)